Home

 Method 2: Keep one official tax-rate cell and lock it with an absolute reference.

-This is the right fit for the challenge.
-Every row uses the tax rate in G1, and the dollar signs keep that cell fixed during copy-down.
+This is the right fit for the challenge because every row points to the same official rate cell.
+The dollar signs keep that cell fixed during copy-down, so row formulas can move while the rate reference stays anchored.

-If the rate changes, you edit one cell instead of rewriting the whole column.
+That is the maintainability win.
+If the rate changes, you edit one cell instead of rewriting the whole column, and the summary updates from the same consistent source.

 =B2*$G$1